Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 \item In \(1/2\) of the episodes, the final waypoint is placed below the second-to-last one, with a height \(z \in [1, 3]\,\si{\meter}\).
 This encourages improved tracking behavior when approaching the bulk material pile. \end{enumerate}

 \paragraph{Termination Conditions} The episode is terminated with a negative reward if the gripper comes too close to the ground or the cabin.
-This design promotes safer behavior but does not guarantee collision-free motion, as the policy lacks perception of external obstacles.
+This design promotes a safe behavior but does not guarantee collision-free motion, as the policy lacks perception of external obstacles.

 \paragraph{Reward}

 The reward at each timestep consists of eight components:

 To define the reward terms, we require the following quantities.
 At timestep $k$ with the next waypoint index $m$, the gripper position is $E=[x_k, y_k, z_k]^\top$.
 The next waypoint position is $\mathbf{w}_m=[x^{wp}_m, y^{wp}_m, z^{wp}_m]^\top=[r^{wp}_m, \phi^{wp}_{m,k}, z^{wp}_m]^\top$ where $\phi^{wp}_{m,k}$ is time dependent since it represents the angular offset between the current slew angle and the next waypoint target.
 The total number as well as the last index of waypoints is denoted $M=5$.
 The detailed reward definition is as follows: